 Alu Wood Cross Section

-On the architect’s demand side, the demand for (both: acoustic and thermal) high-performance fenestration products continue to increase for noisy metropolises, and utilization of more efficient material will need to be augmented by the introduction of more innovative and efficient designs.
+On the architect’s demand side, the demand for (both: acoustic and thermal) high-performance fenestration products continue to increase for noisy metropolises, and the utilization of more efficient material will need to be augmented by the introduction of more innovative and efficient designs.
 Manufacturers are rushing with new products to help builders, and designers to achieve higher levels of comfort for both residential and commercial constructions in the best way possible.

 Customers are only getting more aware of the energy consumption and how to minimize the carbon footprint.
 Many European countries offer a tax rebate when citizens are using certified high-performance systems for fenestration.
 The governments are aware that energy saved using these systems is substantial and helps in minimizing the carbon footprint and savings for both, as the customer gets reduced energy bills while for the government, the environmental impact is minimized.